tarantool/doc/doc/reference/reference_lua/net_box.rst

     .. method:: rollback()

-        Execute a rollback of a transaction.
+        Rollback a transaction.
 Instead of the direct method, you can also use the ``call``, ``eval`` or execute methods with SQL transaction.

         **Example:**